transcript-game/gm_8bit/docs/state-management.md

 ## Overview

-gm_8bit maintains global state for effect parameters, network configuration, and per-player codec instances.
-Proper state management is critical for thread safety, memory efficiency, and correct behavior.
+gm_8bit now maintains only network relay configuration and broadcast toggles.
+The effect and codec state described below is legacy and retained for historical context.

 ## Global State Structure